shamil/graphout/README.md

 **`raw`**

-A very first event which includes exactly same data as it was retrieved from Graphite, as JavaScript Object.
+A very first event which includes exactly same data as it was retrieved from the `query_engine`, as JavaScript Object.
 Two arguments passed to the event, first is the `raw` data, second is the `query` options object.

 **`values`**